Fender Stratocaster 1964 Candy Apple Red

 Fiesta Red, Dakota Red, Or Candy Apple Red?

 Fender offered three different red colors in the custom color chart from 1964.
 Fiesta Red is the lightest color which can have a pinkish-orange hue.
 Dakota Red is a bit deeper red that is a flat color with no shiny tiny metalic undercoat.
 Candy Apple Red Metallic is only very lightly metallic.
 It's a bit easier to see the silver or gold metallic undercoat in direct sunlight.
+A silver metallic undercoat was used from 1963 until Fender transitioned to a gold undercoat for Candy Apple Red in 1965.

 This Fender Stratocaster 1964 is finished in Candy Apple Red Metallic finish.
 In order to verify an original custom color finish, I look for the paint stick mark, sharp cavity edges, nail holes, and more.
 Fender began using a paint stick that was hammered flat and screwed to the neck pocket in 1963.
 It leaves a specific shadow mark in the neck pocket that's easy to identify.
 Here's what it looks like: